 It’s important to carry out internships while you can, before you go out into the working world as it is easier to get by on an unpaid internship alongside your university studies than when you come out of university with a degree.
 Where you can, try and find paid internships as you shouldn’t be made to work as hard as a full-time employee for nothing in return.
 It’s just not sustainable.

-I am currently on a placement year with a large company in London (did you know I moved to London?
-I may have mentioned it a few times…) and you will find that it’s mainly large companies that offer these types of placements.
+I am currently on a placement year with a large company in London and you will find that it’s mainly large companies that offer these types of placements.
 Placements can last between a few months to a year.

 A lot of university courses offer a sandwich year where the student can opt to go on a placement after their second year to experience a year in industry.
 In a career such as PR, there was no question that I would take a placement year, as experience is everything in this field.